CloudCoinConsortium/skywallet_connect/README.md

 Receive allows you to take CloudCoins out of your Skywallet and download them to your hard drive.

 The Withdraw command has not been implemented in raida_go but we could easily do this if needed.
 If you need the Withdraw function email CloudCoin@Protonmail.com.

+## Balance
+Balance allows you to see the total amount of CloudCoins in your Skywallet.

+The Balance command has not been implemented in raida_go but we could easily do this if needed.
+If you need the Balance function email CloudCoin@Protonmail.com.